ibexa/documentation-developer/docs/ai_actions/ai_actions_guide.md

 In the evolving landscape of digital experience, artificial intelligence becomes more and more important by enhancing user interaction and automating complex tasks.
 To harness AI's potential, [[= product_name =]] introduces th AI Actions add-on, which you can install and use to automate various time-consuming tasks, for example, generating alt text for images.

-Built upon the PHP framework, AI Actions offer an extensible solution for integrating services provided by AI engines into your workflows, all managed through a user-friendly interface.
+Built upon the PHP framework, AI Actions offer an extensible solution for integrating services provided by AI services into your workflows, all managed through a user-friendly interface.

 You can extend the add-on and make it do different things, for example, transform text passages, or generate illustrations for your articles based on a prompt.
-The possibilities are endless.
+The possibilities are endless and you're not limited to a specific AI service, avoiding vendor lock-in.

 ## Availability

-AI Actios are available as an add-on to the v.4.6.x version of [[= product_name =]], regardless of its edition.
+AI Actions are available as an add-on to the v4.6.x version of [[= product_name =]], regardless of its edition.
 To use it's capabilities you must install the package and perform initial configuration.

 ## How it works